Sonic 3D Blast: Development

 Sega also commissioned a version of the game for the Sega Saturn in case Sonic X-treme was canceled.
-This cancellation did indeed occur, so Sonic 3D Blast was safely released in time for Christmas 1996 in its stead.
+This cancellation did indeed occur, so Sonic 3D Blast was released in time for Christmas 1996 in its place.
 The game was ported in seven weeks, during development of the Sega Genesis version.
 While it does feature graphical changes, such as weather effects and higher resolution textures, the game largely plays the same as the original version.
 It features a higher quality opening video and improved graphics.
 Sonic Team filled in for development of the special stage in the Saturn version of the game, which includes polygonal graphics as opposed to sprites only.
 This version is also compatible with the Saturn's analog control pad.
 The team attempted to rework X-treme into bonus stages in the Saturn version.
 However, they were unable to properly transfer Sonic's model from X-treme into 3D Blast, so the feature was scrapped.

 The soundtrack for the Genesis version, which features 24 tracks in total, was primarily composed by Jun Senoue and Tatsuyuki Maeda, with Masaru Setsumaru and Seirou Okamoto composing the final boss and staff roll themes respectively.
-The Saturn version features a different soundtrack by Richard Jacques and features a vocal ending theme titled "You're My Hero", performed by Debbie Morris.
+The Saturn version features a different soundtrack in CD audio by Richard Jacques and features a vocal ending theme titled "You're My Hero", performed by Debbie Morris.
 The musical styles on the soundtrack were described by Sega Saturn Magazine as both traditional Sonic music and "hardcore techno".

 Release

 Sonic 3D Blast was released for the Genesis in North America and Europe in November 1996.
 The launch coincided with the release of the Game Gear game Sonic Blast, which also features pre-rendered 3D graphics.
 The Saturn version of Sonic 3D Blast was released in North America later that year and in Europe in February 1997.
-In Japan, only the Saturn port was released, on October 14, 1999.
+In Japan, the Saturn version was released on October 14, 1999 as Sonic 3D: Flickies' Island.
 A port of the Sega Saturn version was released for Windows in Europe on September 11, 1997, and worldwide later that year.

 The Genesis version of the game is available in several Sonic-themed compilations.
 These include Sonic Mega Collection for the GameCube; Sonic Mega Collection Plus for the PlayStation 2, Xbox, and Windows; and Sonic's Ultimate Genesis Collection for the PlayStation 3 and Xbox 360.
-It was also re-released for the Wii's Virtual Console in 2007 and on Steam in 2010.
+It was also re-released for the Wii's Virtual Console in 2007, with Sonic 3D Blast being the Japanese title this time, and on Steam in 2010.
+In October 2022, it was released again as one of the games included on the Sega Genesis Mini 2.